 The choice here only really involved the 2 leading players in the industry – Hive or Nest.
-Having read some reviews and spoken to a few friends who had each system I settled for the new Nest learning thermostat and made my way to Argos where I picked one up for £199.
+Having read some reviews and spoken to a few friends who had each system I settled for the new Nest learning thermostat.

 What’s in the Nest thermostat box?

 That’s it!
 The key components here are:

 - Nest Display (learning thermostat)